 What is Tai Chi?

-Tai Chi is a series of individual dance-like movements that flow smoothly from one to another in a sequence.
-When it is performed, Tai Chi synthesizes elements of movement, mind and breath, making it a mind-directed moving exercise.
-With Tai Chi practice, the body becomes stronger and more supple.
-The mind becomes calmer and better able to deal with adversity.
-Breathing deepens and there is an increased feeling of well-being.
+Tai Chi is an ancient Chinese martial art practiced as a series of individual movements flowing smoothly from one to another in sequence.
+It is practiced primarily for health and wellbeing with major benefits being enhanced balance and fall prevention.
+By practicing Tai Chi, the body becomes stronger and more supple and the mind becomes calmer and better able to deal with adversity.
+Breathing deepens and there is an increased feeling of wellbeing.